vioricaciobanu/GetDataProject/CodeBook.md

 6. The activity names were changed from numbers to descriptive names (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 7. Last step was to calculate the average of each measurement for each activity and each subject.

+#The tidy dataset
-The tidy dataset has 68 columns and 180 rows.
+## The tidy dataset has 68 columns and 180 rows.
 Each row is an observation (the mean of each measurement by subject and activity) and each column is an variable.
 This is the set of variables.
 Subject: 30 subjects, labelled 1 to 30
 Activity: 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)